 I put pink, purple, blue and black sharpie in my already highlighted/colored blonde hair for colored highlights.
 (I know I'm an idiot).

 I colored part of my bangs purple and it looked super cool, but like a month later its all faded out pink and it looks bad and wont go away!

 I have a problem.
 I was bored and got blue Sharpie in my hair and I can't get it out.
 My mom will freak out when she sees my blue hair and if I don't get it out by tonight or in the morning I will be going to school with blue hair and I will be known as Sharpie girl.
-Any advice or tips on how to get this out?

 I have Sharpie in my hair.
 How do I get it out?